alphagov/govuk-taxonomy-supervised-learning/README.md

 |DATADIR|Path to the directory storing the data|`./data` (relative to the root of the repository -- you may need to set an absolute path)|
 |LOGGING_CONFIG|Path to the logging configuration file|`./python/logging.conf` (relative to the root of the repository -- you may need to set an absolute path)|

+## Running the cleaning scripts

+There is a Makefile which can be run to execute the cleaning scripts.
+After downloading the data to an appropriate dir, and pointing at it with the env vars, you can install python dependencies by running `make init`.

+Once complete, running `make` will launch the cleaning scripts, creating two files:

+* data/clean_taxons.csv
+* data/clean_content.csv

+These cleaned files are used by the python notebooks contained in `python/notebooks`.

+## Logging

+The default logging configuration (set in `./python/`) will do the following things:

+* Write a simple log to stdout (console) at `INFO` level
+* Write a more detailed log to a file at `DEBUG` level (by default `/tmp/govuk-taxonomy-supervised-learning.log`).